Financial Aid Withdrawal Policy for Graduate Students

 3. Return the amount of unearned federal funds to the appropriate federal aid program(s).

 If you last attend or actively participate before completing 60 percent of the scheduled course(s) in the term, you "earn" federal funds in direct proportion to the length of time you attended or actively participated in the scheduled course(s) during the payment period/period of enrollment.
-The percentage of earned aid is determined by dividing the number of calendar days for all scheduled course(s) in the payment period/period of enrollment that you attended or actively participated in by the total number of calendar days in the scheduled course(s) for that payment period/period of enrollment.
+The percentage of earned aid is determined by dividing the number of calendar days for all scheduled course(s) in the payment period/period of enrollment that you attended or actively participated in by the total number of calendar days in the scheduled course(s) for that payment period/period of enrollment including weekends and holidays and excluding any scheduled breaks longer than five days.
 If you complete 60 percent of the term or more, you earn all federal financial aid for the term.

 The responsibility to repay unearned aid is shared by the institution (University of St. Thomas) and the student.
 The institution's share is the lesser of unearned aid or unearned institutional charges.
 The institution will return unearned funds for which it is responsible no later than 45 days from the determination of a student’s withdrawal.
 The institution's share must be repaid to the federal aid programs in the following order, before the student's share is considered: